Surya7612/Classificiation-of-Diabetic-Retinopathy/README.md

 # RetinaSpec: Diabetic Retinopathy Classification
 ## Overview
 RetinaSpec is a cutting-edge tool designed for the precise classification of Diabetic Retinopathy severity levels through deep learning techniques.
-Developed from January 2021 to July 2021, this project leverages the power of transfer learning and an ensemble of state-of-the-art models to analyze retina images, providing a significant tool in the fight against this vision-threatening disease.
+This project leverages the power of transfer learning and an ensemble of state-of-the-art models to analyze retina images, providing a significant tool in the fight against this vision-threatening disease.

 ## Features
 **Advanced Classification Accuracy**: Utilizes an ensemble approach combining VGG16, ResNet50, DenseNet201, InceptionV3, InceptionResNetV2, and Xception models for high accuracy.